isomerpages/moe-northbrookssec/pages/Application for 2026 G3 MUSIC.md

 ---
 title: Application for 2026 G3 MUSIC
 permalink: /application-for-2026-g3-music/
-variant: markdown
+variant: tiptap
 description: ""
 ---
 <h3>Application for 2026 G3 Music<br></h3>
 <p></p>
 <p>Dear Sec2 student,
 <br>
 <br>If you have the interest, ability and potential for Music and would like
 to develop your musical understanding through listening, creating and performing